Top benefits of video interviewing

-Types of Video interviewing?
+Types of Video Interviewing?

 Video interviewing consists of using online software to ask questions to applicants and record their answers for reviews and ratings.
 There are two common ways that most hiring managers conduct video interviews.
-First, there are pre-recorded video interviewing platforms like Ducknowl, there are live video calling systems like Zoom, Webex, and Skype.
+First, there are one-way video interviewing platforms like Ducknowl, there are live video calling systems like Zoom, Webex, and Skype.

 1. One-Way Video Interviews

 One-way video interviews or asynchronous video interviews involve sending the same pre-chosen questions to all candidates.
 They receive the invitation and record their answers to each question.
 Typically, you can set a time limit for each question.
 For example, with Ducknowl, you can choose to limit the answer time for the candidate to two minutes for a specific question.
 Once candidates record their answers, recruiters will be notified of the interview completion.
 Candidate responses can be viewed at the recruiter’s convenience.
 They also will be able to share all responses with hiring managers and other members of their team for feedback.

 A two-way video interview is live, taking place via video calling apps such as Skype, Zoom, or Webex.
 Like your standard in-person interviews in virtual interviews, the interviewers come prepared with a list of questions to ask the candidates.
 In this, the interview takes place face to face on camera via video interviewing software.

 How does a video interview process work?

 Although the number of additional features to make a video interview smooth may vary from one application to another, the basic process stays the same.
 Employers can either interview their candidates through a one way video interview software or go with a live video meeting process.
 Several companies also follow both processes to get a much more detailed look at their candidate’s profiles.